umut-demirhan/cell-free-massive-MIMO-mmWave-fronthaul/README.md

-## Cell-Free ISAC MIMO Systems: Joint Sensing and Communication Beamforming
+## Enabling cell-free massive MIMO systems with wireless millimeter wave fronthaul

 The implementation for the simulations of the paper "[Enabling cell-free massive MIMO systems with wireless millimeter wave fronthaul](https://ieeexplore.ieee.org/abstract/document/9786576/)".